This is based on opinion. Please don't list it on a work's trope example list.

 Matthew's death.
 Though there's plenty of foreshadowing, it's still shocking.

-Also, Gilbert almost dying in Anne of the Island.
+Also, Gilbert almost dying of typhoid fever in Anne of the Island.
 Anne's anguish can be palpably felt.

 The death of Joyce, Anne's first child who lived for less than a day.